 Photographer

-John has worked with the local education system as a Youth Behavior Specialist for over 35 years.
+John has worked with the local education system as a Youth Behavior Specialist for over 40 years.
 He is our wise counsel on behavior, conflicts management and youth.
 He enjoys taking photos.
 He is married to Catherine.

-Sharon (Shea) Jones
+Sharon (Shay) Jones

 Seamstress, quality control